rmitin/rmitin.github.io/_posts/2010-08-07-program-composition-in-small.md

 end O.
 {% endhighlight %}

 Implements clause implies an implicit import of A.D. in the example above.
 However we still can write an explicit import.
 Explicit import allows to give a local nickname for the imported unit.
-Example below is an equialen to the example above.
+Example below is an equivalent to the example above.

 {% highlight oberon %}
 object {ref} A.B.O implements D;